 - Digital History: consider the challenges and opportunities of doing history in public through digital sources, for example online or through other transparent, collaborative practices, or write about ideas on the internet and born-digital documents as sources of historical research;

-- Bookshelf: recommend a history book you’ve particularly enjoyed, preferably one with an unusual topic, approach or methodology;
+- Bookshelf: recommend a history book, play, film or exhibition you’ve particularly enjoyed, preferably one with an unusual topic, approach or methodology;

 - History and Current Affairs: bring a historical perspective to a current political, social or cultural event;